The Training Programme in Intensive care Medicine is divided into 3 stages as follows:

 ICM Eportfolio & ICM Training Record Book

-The Intensive Care Medicine ePortfolio system is now live.
+New ICM eportfolio system coming in August 21 - Lifelong Learning Platform.
 Please see the Faculty of ICM website for further details.
 To gain access to the eportfolio you must be registered with the Faculty (registration form available on the faculty website).

 Please note that the ePortfolio is for trainees on the ICM CCT (either single or dual programmes).